sk1project/wixpy/README.md

 * MIME-type and icon for associated files
 * 'Edit with' menu item for associated files

-If you need some additional feature, submit feature request feature.
+If you need some additional feature, just submit feature request.
 Installation and usage details see on project documentation page.

 ---